 Other forms of stock awards valued in whole or in part with reference to our common stock may be granted either alone or in addition to other stock awards under the Amended 2010 Plan.
-Our Board will have sole and complete authority to determine the persons to whom and the time or times at which such other stock awards will be granted, the number of shares of our common stock to be granted and all other conditions of such other stock awards.
-Other forms of stock awards may be subject to vesting in accordance with a vesting schedule to be determined by our Board.
+Our Board will have sole and complete authority to determine the persons to whom and the time or times at which such other stock awards will be granted, the number of shares of our common stock to be granted and all other conditions of such other stock awards may be subject to vesting in accordance with a vesting schedule to be determined by our Board (subject to the limitations described in "Minimum Vesting Requirements" above).